mbfoss/annotate.nvim/README.md

 it rather than sitting at a line number that drifts out from under it.
 Lines are recorded as they stand when the file is written.

+Deleting an annotated line does not throw the note away.
+It collapses onto the line that takes the deleted one's place, or onto the last line of the file when the delete ran to the end, so the note is still visible and still reachable from `:Annotate list` -- to be moved back where you want it, or removed with `:Annotate delete`.

 `:Annotate list` opens `vim.ui.select` over every note in the project — the picker you already use, if you have one installed — and jumps to the one you choose. `:Annotate qflist` puts the same list in the quickfix window, which is